mariohoyos92/http-afternoon/README.md

 We're now going to mainly repeat the concepts we just used but for users.
 We'll need a way to add a user (using a POST request), update a user (using a PUT request), and delete a user (using a DELETE request).
 All of these methods will be built on `NewUser.js` and will be aptly named `addUser`, `updateUser`, and `deleteUser`.

-Additionally we will need to make a GET request in the `componentWillMount` on `User.js` in order to populate the UI with the correct information.
+Additionally we will need to make a GET request in the `componentDidMount` on `User.js` in order to populate the UI with the correct information.

 #### Bonus